Artificial Intelligence

 Emotion detection.

-Often associated with customer feedback of frustration, anger, happiness, and other emotions.
-The main difference between this and other types of sentiment analysis is that it focuses on things, such as tone and punctuation to differentiate specific emotions.
+Emotion detection is often associated with customer feedback of frustration, anger, happiness, and other emotions.
+The main difference between this and other types of sentiment analysis is that it focuses on things, such as tone and punctuation, to differentiate specific emotions.
 For example, the sentence “This product was unbelievable!” might have a different connotation from “This product was unbelievable”.

 Four places to analyze customer sentiment.